thallada/thallada/README.md

   [icosahedron](https://github.com/thallada/icosahedron) generates subdivided and truncated icosahedron spheres in Rust.
 I wrote a [blog post about this project that you can read on my blog](https://www.hallada.net/2020/02/01/generating-icosahedrons-and-hexspheres-in-rust.html).

   [planet](https://github.com/thallada/planet) is the sibling project which is the web frontend I developed in [regl.js](https://github.com/regl-project/regl) to display the 3D icosahedrons and hexspheres.

+  You can see this project live at: [https://www.hallada.net/planet/](https://www.hallada.net/planet/).
   <br><br>
 </details>